-Though IoT is based on consumer products and aimed at the masses, vast industrial houses are realising the potential it holds for them.
+Though IoT is based on consumer products and aimed at the masses, vast industrial houses are realizing the potential it holds for them.
 Growing at an exponential rate, Industrial IoT is making advancements in all aspects of it.
 They have begun implementing automation to control and monitor their production process.
-Supervisory control and data acquisition (SCADA) is another category of varied software applications that specialise in process control.
+Supervisory control and data acquisition (SCADA) is another category of varied software applications that specialize in process control.

-These smart public spaces give way to the idea of smart cities where digitisation has revolutionised all monitoring activities like traffic, waste management, resource management and law enforcement.
-Not only will this enhance and standardise the work done but it will also lead to a drastic reduction in costs and better management.
+These smart public spaces give way to the idea of smart cities where digitization has revolutionized all monitoring activities like traffic, waste management, resource management, and law enforcement.
+Not only will this enhance and standardize the work done but it will also lead to a drastic reduction in costs and better management.
 Interactive systems also help in ensuring a level of transparency in the system.

-Ranging from wearable devices that can be operated by apps or monitors that are automated to respond in case of crises or simple apps that can keep individuals on track of a healthy lifestyle, all of it can compound to a boost in IoT adoption by the professionals in medicine.
-The equipment that can effectively relay data on a patients health from even remote locations can essentially make it easier for so many bed-ridden patients to lead an easier life from the comfort of their homes.
+Ranging from wearable devices that can be operated by apps or monitors that are automated to respond in case of crises or simple apps that can keep individuals on track of a healthy lifestyle, all of them can compound to a boost in IoT adoption by the professionals in medicine.
+The equipment that can effectively relay data on a patient’s health from even remote locations can essentially make it easier for so many bed-ridden patients to lead an easier life from the comfort of their homes.

 Corporations adopting IoT are taking data security as their paramount concern as more and more advancements are made every day and as the technology gets more and more layered.
 Similarly, security concerns on the part of the consumers have come up again and again and will only increase in the future.

 The IoT is currently in its developing stages where the usage is targeted at storing and monitoring information.
 However, as Cognitive computing enters the scene, IoT leaps into space and becomes far more interactive.
 Essentially, cognitive computing would entail these smart devices also to be responsive and adaptable as the conditions around them change, thus becoming intelligent.
-This will prove to be of immense value in the field of health and big data as it will facilitate identification of patterns and so much more.
+This will prove to be of immense value in the field of health and big data as it will facilitate the identification of patterns and so much more.

 IoT will sweep the market away as it takes over one industry after another.
 As we move forward, the technology will grow more receptive and intelligent.
 It could lead to essentially a transformation of the grade where all electronic items become smart gadgets with custom settings.
 These are some trends that will play a central role in its development but IoT is constantly evolving, and what shape it may take next, we can only guess.